 Speaking of the labor of the workshop, Villermé adds: "It is not a work, a task, it is a torture and it is inflicted on children of six to eight years.
 It is this long torture day after day which wastes away the laborers in the cotton spinning factories".
-And as to the duration of the work Villermé observes, that the convicts in prisons work but ten hours, the slaves in the west Indies work but nine hours, while there existed in France after its Revolution of 1789, which had proclaimed the pompous Rights of Man "factories where the day was sixteen hours, out of which the laborers were allowed only an hour and a half for meals."
+And as to the duration of the work Villermé observes, that the convicts in prisons work but ten hours, the slaves in the west Indies work but nine hours, while there existed in France after its Revolution of 1789, which had proclaimed the pompous Rights of Man "factories where the day was sixteen hours, out of which the laborers were allowed only an hour and a half for meals."3

 What a miserable abortion of the revolutionary principles of the bourgeoisie!
 What woeful gifts from its god Progress!
 The philanthropists hail as benefactors of humanity those who having done nothing to become rich, give work to the poor.
 Far better were it to scatter pestilence and to poison the springs than to erect a capitalist factory in the midst of a rural population.
-Introduce factory work, and farewell joy, health and liberty; farewell to all that makes life beautiful and worth living.

-And the economists go on repeating to the laborers, "Work, to increase social wealth", and nevertheless an economist, Destutt de Tracy, answers: "It is in poor nations that people are comfortable, in rich nations they are ordinarily poor"; and his disciple Cherbuthe poor manufacturers in their goodness of heart must run to the ends of the earth to find people to wear the clothes and drink the wines: Europe exports every year goods amounting to billions of dollars to the four corners of the earth, to nations that have no need of them.
-But the explored continents are no longer vast enough.
+Introduce factory work, and farewell joy, health and liberty; farewell to all that makes life beautiful and worth living.4 needs.
+Since the European laborers, shivering with cold and hunger, refuse to near the stuffs they weave, to drink the wines from the vineyards they tend, the poor manufacturers in their goodness of heart must run to the ends of the earth to find people to wear the clothes and drink the wines: Europe exports every year goods amounting to billions of dollars to the four corners of the earth, to nations that have no need of them.5 But the explored continents are no longer vast enough.
 Virgin countries are needed.
 European manufacturers dream night and day of Africa, of a lake in the Saharan desert, of a railroad to the Soudan.
 They anxiously follow the progress of Livingston, Stanley, Du Chaillu; they listen open-mouthed to the marvelous tales of these brave travelers.
 What unknown wonders are contained in the "dark continent"!
 Fields are sown with elephants' teeth, rivers of cocoanut oil are dotted with gold, millions of backsides, as bare as the faces of Dufaure and Girardin, are awaiting cotton goods to teach them decency, and bottles of schnaps and bibles from which they may learn the virtues of civilization.